 How does one apply for the Home Opportunity Program?

 Applications are available at the Alaska Community Development Corporation office in Palmer or through one of the five participating lenders.
-Current participating lenders are Wells Fargo Home Mortgage, First National Bank of Alaska, Alaska USA Mortgage Company, Residential Mortgage (includes Summit Mortgage and Preferred Mortgage), Kodiak Island Housing Authority, Homestate Mortgage, Denali Federal Credit Union First Bank, NeighborWorks Alaska and USDA Rural Development.
+Current participating lenders are Wells Fargo Home Mortgage, First National Bank of Alaska, Alaska USA Mortgage Company, Residential Mortgage (includes Summit Mortgage and Preferred Mortgage), Kodiak Island Housing Authority, Homestate Mortgage, Academy Mortgage, Denali Federal Credit Union First Bank, NeighborWorks Alaska and USDA Rural Development.
 Other interested lenders should contact ACDC for participation.

 If you have any other questions about the Home Opportunity Program, please contact: Lori Tice (NMLS# 1137092) 907.746.5680 x 2